CVENT

 Defining the Problem & Scope

+I synthesized existing research, analyzed product data (MixPanel, Sigma), and conducted extensive internal as well as external audits to build a foundational understanding of the problem space.
 My initial research validated the problem.
 My next step was to build cross-functional alignment.
 I led two key workshops:

 Screenshot of the Problem Discovery workshop in FigJam